SwimRun on a Budget

 The downside to this idea is that they probably will not have as good a grip on the sole as trail shoes or proper swimrun shoes.
 If you have old trail shoes, instead of standard road running shoes, this will give you better grip.

-If you have any other money saving ideas for the sport of Swimrun, do contact us and we can add them to this page!
+If you have any other money saving ideas for this sport, do contact us and we can add them to this page!

 Back to Top